A: Just because.

 Q: Doesn’t it draw a lot of energy?

-A: The plan is not to run all machines at the same time, only maybe two or three for data exchange purposes.
+A: I want to run the machines only as needed, not 24/7.
+For data exchange purposes it may be needed to run two or three machines at once for a short time.
 My room is not a data center, and I don’t want to waste energy.
-Also one of the design goals is to save as much energy as possible (see design goals).
+Also one of the design goals is to save as much energy as possible.

 Q: Why don’t you use device xy in your setup?
 It is much better than the device you suggest.